tomhendra/dotfiles/README.md

 - Negative comments from vendors requesting removal from Mackup's support list!
 - Dropbox file duplicate errors due to devices syncing concurrently (error handling concerns).

-All things considered, Mackup's negatives outweigh its positives.
+Mackup's drawbacks outweigh its benefits.

 The current setup of git and symlinks works, but could scale messily and isn't compatible with Linux.
 Bringing a tool into play would be beneficial.
 GNU Stow and Ansible are the popular choices, with Stow being more frequently recommended.

-Next course of action when time allows:
+## Roadmap

 - 📝 Dotfiles: Stow and git (make Linux-safe for sharing).
 - 📝 App prefs: iCloud (native support by app, or `ln` / Stow from iCloud to Library).